 Yes please - your deposit will be outlined in the quote that I send to you.
 Your booking will not be held under any circumstance without a deposit, and bookings are held on a first-in first-served basis, so I highly recommend paying your deposit as soon as possible to prevent your date being taken by somebody else in the meantime.

 Finishing hair and makeup 1.5 hours before the ceremony seems a bit ridiculous - can we finish closer to the ceremony?

-It does seem ridiculous, but you may like to check with your photographer and venue, as you'll find that they prefer to work to this timeline as well.
+It does seem ridiculous, but you'll find your photographer and venue prefer to work to this timeline as well.

 Throughout your wedding day, you'll be taken care of by different vendors - first your venue and hair and makeup team, then your photography and videography team, then your celebrant, and so on.
 Each vendor has a job to do in ensuring your day goes smoothly, and it's important that we work together to ensure your other vendors aren't help up in doing their jobs.